-The identification of pediatric patients with myocarditis in the early phases of the disease is essential in order to start monitoring and supportive treatment timely.
+The identification of pediatric patients with myocarditis in the early phases of the disease is essential in order to start monitoring and supportive treatment in a timely manner.
 However, the diagnosis may be challenging at initial stages in milder cases before the development of severe adverse events.
 Our results showed a heterogeneous and unspecific clinical presentation of myocarditis in children.
-Most patients presented with a preceding viral illness involving the respiratory or gastrointestinal tract that was not recognised to be associated with myocarditis initially.
+Most patients presented with a preceding viral illness involving the respiratory or gastrointestinal tracts that was not associated with myocarditis initially.
 Of note, the most common specific cardiac symptom (chest pain) was observed in a similar proportion with shortness of breath and nonspecific respiratory or gastrointestinal symptoms that could mimic the clinical presentation of benign viral infections[2,13-15].
-Besides, the physical examination revealed specific cardiac signs only in a minority of cases, and the most common alterations found on physical examination (tachycardia, tachypnea, respiratory distress and abnormal lung auscultation) were non-specific cardiac signs.
+Besides, the physical examination revealed specific cardiac signs only in a minority of cases, and the most common alterations found on physical examination (tachycardia, tachypnea, respiratory distress, and abnormal lung auscultation) were non-specific cardiac signs.
 Therefore, the early identification of pediatric myocarditis based on clinical presentation and physical examination is challenging.
-We characterised four specific cardiac presentations in our pediatric myocarditis cohort that included FM, ACS-like, dysrhythmia and CHF.
+We characterized four specific cardiac presentations in our pediatric myocarditis cohort that included FM, ACS-like, dysrhythmia, and CHF.
 Remarkably, we observed that the clinical presentation was associated with the age and the time of evolution of symptoms.
-Thus, older children (> 10-year-old) with ACS-like were diagnosed early after the initial symptoms, usually at the time of the first consultation.
-Conversely, infants (< 2--year--old) were diagnosed late, usually after 2 or more consultations, with FM or CHF.
-This may be explained by the capacity of the older children to describe well their symptoms, leading to prompt medical consultation and diagnosis.
-Conversely, younger infants are not able to express well their symptoms and are more reliant on parents observations, so they only come to medical attention when they observe late symptoms related to heart failure[6,24-26].
+Thus, older children (> 10-years-old) with ACS-like were diagnosed early after the initial symptoms usually at the time of the first consultation.
+Conversely, infants (< 2-years-old) were diagnosed late usually after two or more consultations with FM or CHF.
+This may be explained by the capacity of the older children to describe their symptoms in detail leading to prompt medical consultation and diagnosis.
+Conversely, younger infants are not able to express their symptoms, and clinicians are more reliant on parents’ observations.
+Therefore, they only seek medical attention when they observe late symptoms related to heart failure[6,24-26].
 Also, the influence of the age on the immunologic response to viral infection of the myocardium might lead to different clinical courses and outcomes[7,29].
 Our finding that most patients were consulted to the ED two or more times prior to the final diagnosis and that many patients had a previous diagnosis different from myocarditis, reinforces that a high index of suspicion is needed for infants with prolonged viral infections (overall with respiratory signs or symptoms) that do not improve and lead to multiple medical consultations.